soedinglab/metaeuk/README.md

-     --metaeuk-eval      maximal combined E-Value to retain an optimal exon set --metaeuk-tcov      minimal length ratio of combined set to target --exhaustive-search if referenceDB is a profile database, should be added (before version 4 called slice-search)
+     --metaeuk-eval      maximal combined E-Value to retain an optimal exon set --metaeuk-tcov      minimal length ratio of combined set to target --exhaustive-search if referenceDB is a profile database, should be added (before version 4 called slice-search) --max-exon-sets     maximal number of exon sets on each contig and strand for a given target (from version 6)

 ### easy-predict workflow: